An Optimal Transport Approach to Estimating Causal Effects via Nonlinear Difference-in-Differences: Additional Card Krueger Experiment

-To temper sensitivity to certain covariates, we calculate the treatment effects for all subsets of covariates in $\mathbb{R}^8$, $\mathbb{R}^9$, or $\mathbb{R}^{10}$.
+Instead of presenting results conditional on some set of covariates, we present aggregate results over subsets of all subsets of potential outcome vectors including both employment outcomes and 2, 3, or 4 other covariates.
 The positive results of this experiment are included in Table \ref{table:robustness_results}.
 The sign of our two estimates never change in this experiment.
-To show our results are not biased by any particular units, we rerun our experiment $10000$ times with $20 \%$ of our treatment and control units randomly dropped but all covariates included.
-Further reinforcing the estimates' consistency in sign, the effect for part-time workers becomes positive above the $96^{\text{th}}$ quantile and the effect for full-time workers becomes negative below the $1^{\text{st}}$ quantile.
-Both checks suggest the full-time treatment effect given by optimal transport with covariates is smaller than univariate estimates, while classical methods may underestimate the decrease in part-time workers.
+Furthermore, addings covariates leads to optimal transport estimators with smaller estimated full-time ATE and larger part-time ATE on aggregate.
 In future work with more tests for covariate selection and further sensitivity analysis, we hope stronger claims about the estimates' magnitude can be made.